An easy Fall Sangria recipe made with Champagne grapes, Mission figs, crisp apples, and blackberries mixed with luscious Merlot.

 This being harvest season, I wanted to create an autumn sangria reminiscent of Napa Valley, full of fall fruits and that sweet aroma of grapes being turned into wine.

 If you’ve never had the pleasure of enjoying this fruity, colorful wine cocktail you are in for a real treat!

-Sangria is originally from Spain and Portugal and is typically made with Spanish Rioja red wine and fruits like apples, pears, oranges, and lemons.
+Sangria is originally from Spain and Portugal.
+Classic Sangria is made with Spanish Rioja red wine and fruits like sweet apple, pears, orange slices, and lemons.

 It occasionally has additional spirits and spices added like brandy, cinnamon, or clove.
-In addition to the wine, apple cider is sometimes added to sangria in the fall and club soda is frequently mixed in for it’s bubbles.
+In addition to the wine, apple cider is sometimes added to sangria in the fall and a splash of club soda is frequently mixed in for its bubbles.

 If you want to keep it authentic, you will use red wine but I think it really depends on what type of fruit you are using.

-In the summer when light, juicy fruits like watermelon, strawberries, and plums are in season I like to use a refreshing white or rosé wine.
+In the summer when light, juicy fruits like watermelon, strawberries, and plums are in season I think the flavor of a refreshing white wine or rosé wine is best.